immich-app/immich/README.md

 ## Run mobile app

 ## F-Droid
-You can get the app on F-droid by cliking the image below.
+You can get the app on F-droid by clicking the image below.

 [<img src="https://fdroid.gitlab.io/artwork/badge/get-it-on.png"
     alt="Get it on F-Droid"